MySQL 5.7 is Available at FastComet

 Currently, MySQL is the most trusted open-source database platform.
 9 out of the top 10 most popular and highly-trafficked web, E-commerce, SaaS and Online Transaction Processing (OLTP) websites in the world rely on MySQL primarily for its proven performance, reliability, and ease of use.

 MySQL 5.7 is one of the best releases of the world’s most popular open-source database.
-Version 5.7 provides a new, advanced feature set, designed to help users that are building the next-gen web-based and embedded applications and services.
+Version 5.7 provides a new, advanced feature set, designed to help users with building the next-gen web-based and embedded applications and services.
 The new version delivers higher performance, scalability, and manageability, in addition to enhanced NoSQL capabilities with JSON support and MySQL Router.
 All those make it easy to connect applications to multiple MySQL databases.

 MySQL 5.7 is Now Available at FastComet